Diagram

 A diagram is a symbolic representation of information using visualization techniques.
 Diagrams have been used since prehistoric times on walls of caves, but became more prevalent during the Enlightenment.
-Sometimes, the technique uses a three-dimensional visualization which is then projected onto a two-dimensional surface.
-The word graph is sometimes used as a synonym for diagram.
+Sometimes, the technique uses a three-dimensional visualization technique which then become projected onto a two-dimensional surface.

 Overview

 The term "diagram" in its commonly used sense can have a general or specific meaning: